-Cure: Paint takes significantly longer to cure than it does to dry.
-Curing occurs when paint reaches its maximum hardness and all of the solvents inside have evaporated.
-Before paint cures, it’s very fragile.
-If you hang anything on it or bump into it, there will be indentations that are irremovable.
-Curing takes days, and sometimes even weeks.
+Curing takes more than just 24 hours.
+It can sometimes take weeks.
 You can check to see if your paint is cured by pushing your fingernail into a space that isn’t highly visible.
 Sometimes people refer to the amount of time it takes for paint to cure as the “set time.”

 The type of paint that you’re using to paint the room or space can also impact how long it takes the paint to dry and be ready for the next coat.
 There are two main types of paint that folks usually use when they’re painting inside their homes.
 Oil paint or latex paint.
 So what’s the difference?
 Let’s take a look.

-There are a number of factors that can affect how quickly paint dries, regardless of the type of paint you’re using.
-It’s important to take these components into consideration when you’re planning out how long your project will take.
+There are a number of factors that can affect how fast paint dries, regardless of the type of paint.

-- Things that can help: If you’re concerned about ventilation, consider using a box fan to help with the drying.
+If you’re concerned about ventilation consider using a box fan to help with the drying.
 A box fan not only increases ventilation, but can also help decrease the humidity in the room.
 If you don’t have a box fan, a ceiling fan is another good option.
 Creating some cross-ventilation will assist with airflow in the room.

-- Follow the manufacturing directions: Above all else, follow what is written on the can of paint that you purchase.
-The manufacturer’s directions will be your best guidance!
+Follow what is written on the paint can.
+The manufacturer’s directions will be your best guidance.

 How long does it take for paint to dry based on application?